jared-hughes/casual-serious-language/public-docs/syntax.md

 ```

 ## Optional Semicolons (not yet implemented)

+Currently, semicolons are required after each statement (besides functions, which end in a curly brace `}`).

 The plan is to eventually make semicolons optional everywhere (but suggested -- a hypothetical auto-formatter would insert them).